redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 The codebase of the Redstone Cache layer is located in the [github.com/redstone-finance/redstone-cache-layer](https://github.com/redstone-finance/redstone-cache-layer) repo.
 It is a Node.js Express app, which allows to save and query signed data points (currently  pricing for assets) in MongoDB.

 ### Testing
-We always implemente tests for all the core modules of the RedStone ecosystem, including the cache layer app.
+We always implement tests for all the core modules of the RedStone ecosystem, including the cache layer app.
 You can run tests in the following way:
 ```bash
 # Install dependencies
 yarn install